ViennaTools/ViennaFit/docs/getting-started/concepts.md

 - Robust to noise

 **Nevergrad:**
-- Automatic adaptation of strategy durin optimization run
+- Automatic adaptation of strategy during the optimization run
 - Can be slower to converge but better at exploring local minima

 **Ax/BoTorch:**